23 Ecommerce Optimization Tips to Greatly Increase Conversion Rates

 Part of ecommerce optimization revolves around giving your prospect every excuse to buy.
 A detailed description can help, but there’s no substitute for visual evaluation.

-You don’t need an expensive setup to take good photos and video.
+You don’t need an expensive setup to take good photos and videos.
 Check out Etsy for great examples of product photography done on the cheap.

 ecommerce optimization etsy

-Social proof is essential when it comes to ecommerce optimization.
+Social proof is essential for ecommerce optimization.
 If you want people to buy, you need to show them that other people have bought — and loved — your product.

 Consider adding a request for an honest review to your confirmation email.
 Provide a link back to the product page and, if necessary, detailed instructions for posting a review.

 Some customers won’t even read the reviews.
-They’ll simply see that your product has a decent star rating and several reviews to its name.
+They’ll simply see that your product has a decent star rating and several reviews.

 Nobody wants to fill out a 100-field form.
-If you ask for too much information, you take up more of the prospect’s time and request more of his or her personal information.
+If you ask for too much information, you take up more of the prospect’s time and request more of their personal information.

 Ideally, ask for only the minimum information needed to complete the transaction.
 You’ll want a name and an email address, as well, so you can follow up.

 Page design can also help improve ecommerce optimization.
-If you show the amount of items in the shopping cart at all times, you constantly remind the consumer to check out.
+If you always show the amount of items in the shopping cart, you constantly remind the consumer to check out.

 Amazon does this.